voxpupuli/onceover/README.md

 The number of runs to try before checking that it is idempotent.
 Required for some things that require restarts of the server or restarts of puppet.

 ### factsets

+This gem comes with a few pre-canned factsets.
+These are listed under `nodes` when you run `bundle exec rake generate_controlrepo_yaml`.
+You can also add your own factsets by putting them in:

 `spec/factsets/*.yaml`